VHF UHF Field Days

 Contest Manager

-Finalised results for the Winter VHF-UHF Field Day are published on the VK Contest Log Checker.
+Results for the 2025 VHF-UHF Field Day events (final and preliminary) are published on the VK Contest Log Checker website.
 Click on the image captioned "VHF UHF Field Day." www.vklogchecker.com

 Logs for all events are now processed through the VK Contest Log Checker and must be submitted through the website, at: www.vklogchecker.com